Dual representations for quasiconvex compositions with applications to systemic risk measures: Convex and quasiconvex functions

-\begin{rem} When $\X$ is finite-dimensional, $C^{\#}$ coincides with the interior of $C$.
-However, in the infinite-dimensional setting, we prefer working with $C^{\#}$ since the interior of $C$ can be empty for many important examples including Lebesgue spaces; see \citet[Ex.
-2.12]{gluckweber}. \end{rem}
+\begin{remark} When $\X$ is finite-dimensional, $C^{\#}$ coincides with the interior of $C$.
+In our infinite-dimensional setting, we work with $C^{\#}$ as the interior of $C$ can be empty for many important examples including Lebesgue spaces; see \cite[Ex.
+2.12]{gluckweber}. \end{remark}